ciel-lang/CIEL/src/more-docstrings/README.md

 and that's it.
 To be continued.

-A couple gotchas though:
+A gotcha though:

-- if we quickload the package twice, the docstrings are appended twice too :S The hash-table cache doesn't help in that case.
-- we are modifying the symbols in the :cl package.
+- we are modifying the symbols in the :cl package, there is currently no way to "undo" these additions.